Condenser: Definition, Principle, Types, Working, Advantages

 When the refrigerant enters from the inlet side of the shell in hot vapour form, it contacts the coil which is the water flows inside the coil.

-The refrigerant & water exchange their heat where the water gets warmer and the refrigerant gets cools.
+The refrigerant & water exchange their heat where the water gets warmer and the refrigerant gets cool.

 Shell-&-Coil-Condenser